 If you’ve ever improved your home, you know how expensive it can be.
 Even minor renovations can quickly add up.
 Although there are many home remodel financing options, they often come with high-interest rates, narrow eligibility criteria, and the stress of additional debt (not to mention interest payments).

-However, the best type of financial solution for home improvements may not be a traditional loan at all.
-Instead, it’s EasyKnock’s alternative to home equity loans, the sale-leaseback.
+However, the best option for you may not be a traditional loan at all.
+Instead, it may be the sale-leaseback, an alternative to home equity loans.

-Whether you need bathroom or garage financing for a remodel, EasyKnock makes it easy for you to get the cash you need.
+Whether you need bathroom or garage financing for a remodel, a sale-leaseback can make it easy for you to get the cash you need.

 Home improvement can be expensive.
 Fortunately, you don’t have to tackle the costs yourself.
 When consider the best types of home improvement loans for you, be sure to look at loan-alternatives like sale-leasebacks as well.
 When in doubt, consult a financial advisor to help you ensure you’re making the best choice for your family and your financial health.